michalpiszczek/nonstdlib/README.md

 ```
 ## Implementation

-I'm fairly new to Go, but I'm loving it so far!
-This library has been fun distraction from another project that I've got *Go*ing.
+I'm fairly new to Go, and I'm loving it so far!

+This library has been a fun distraction from another project that I've got *Go*ing.

 I am happy with: